Museum of the Moon

 The Moon is one of several currently touring the world, attracting more than three million visitors.
 This is the largest version, created by UK artist Luke Jerram, who is known worldwide for his large scale public artworks.
 Luke’s installation is complemented by a fusion of lunar imagery, moonlight and surround sound created by BAFTA and Ivor Novello awardwinning composer, Dan Jones.

 The Priory is pleased to welcome The Moon which will be free of charge to the public to view during Light Up Lancaster.
-Following the festival, The Moon will be able to be visited during the day and during late night openings too from 4-9pm on Thursday-Saturday.
+Following the festival, The Moon will be able to be visited during the day and during late night openings too from 4-9pm on Thursday-Saturday between 3-20 November.
 Admission will be £3 for adults and £1 for children.
 Advance booking is recommended.
-There will also be a programme of lunar-inspired events. lancasterpriory.org
+Please see programme of events and booking details here.